dacrands/bergen-gatsby-cms/src/pages/projects/g-project.md

       Now, we're going to try to use different apps and software such as PASCO that will allow the students to analyze the video and find measurements and other information for the calculations.
+  - date: 2019-05-18T00:17:28.870Z
+    title: ' Pasco Capstone: Trials and Analyzing'
+    image: /img/g-project-2.jpg
+    body: >-
+      In trials including a golf ball, steel ball, and wooden ball using both iPhone and Samsung cameras, the group found that the steel ball showed the most accurate value for acceleration due to gravity, 9.79 +/- 0.09 m/s2 while g for the golf ball was 9.41 +/1 0.10 m/s2.
+This may be evidence that air resistance plays a part in the general error presented during the experimentation.
+Overall, the data found from these first few determinations showed that the experiment can be validated since the data is congruent with theoretical values and known values.
+In conclusion, further testing must be done to finalize the process for the experiment.
 ---
 ## Mentor